 LC-PCC PS: LC practice/PCC practice for Alternative: Generally, do not apply.

-Best practices for music cataloging, draft: Follow LC-PCC PS, that is, generally do not apply the alternative.
+Best practices for music cataloging: Follow LC-PCC PS, that is, generally do not apply the alternative.
 Apply the alternative in cases of archival or other large collections.

 Note that since resources of this type do not normally carry title information, the exception at 2.2.4 applies and no square brackets are necessary.